2023 Nouakchott prison break: Search

-The Minister of National Defence, Hanana Ould Sidi, chaired a security meeting with top military leaders, including the chiefs of staff, which elaborated a plan to track down the fugitive terrorists.
+The Minister of National Defence, Hanena Ould Sidi, chaired a security meeting with top military leaders, including the chiefs of staff, which elaborated a plan to track down the fugitive terrorists.

 A car with one of its wheels broken allegedly used by the fugitive terrorists was found by security forces at around 23:30 in the El Mouqawama crossroad in the Dar Naïm suburb in north-eastern Nouakchott, with it containing a piece of a weapon inside.
 The Police and National Guard immediately cordoned off the location while waiting for the public prosecutor to arrive for its inspection.

 On 6 March 2023 the Gendarmerie opened fire at a car near the bridge connecting the Nouakchott–Oumtounsy International Airport to the Nouakchott-Nouadhibou road at around 8 am.
 Security forces later raided a house in Dar Naïm at the evening and detained two individuals.

 Aftermath

 Security measures adopted

 The country's borders were reinforced, especially in the southern border posts of Rosso and Diama.
 Security checks were increased, with ID controls and checks being done to all crossers, leading to a significantly slower border.